The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 6. They may visit each Local Chapter in their area of responsibility as they deem necessary.

-3. Member shall supervise the office with the exception of the duties under the jurisdiction of the Treasurer, subject to the pleasure and authority of the President.
+3. Member shall supervise the office with the exception of the work duties under the jurisdiction of the Treasurer, subject to the pleasure and authority of the President.

 4. Member shall keep records to show at all times the names of members, the Division units to which they were attached, their Post Office addresses, the date they were attached, the date when they became members, and the amount paid as dues.